$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Exponential decay and applications

 decays exponentially with $n$.
 Indeed, for this event to occur, there must exist a path of sites $x_0,\ldots, x_{\lceil n\eta\rceil}=0$ with $x_{i}-x_{i+1}\in U_0$ and $\tau_{x_i}^{[-C\eta n,C\eta n]\times [0,C\eta n]}\ge i$ for all $0\le i<\eta n$, which in particular means that $E_{\eta^2 n}$ translated by $x_0$ occurs.
 Hence, using the first item of Theorem~\ref{th:exp:decay} and the union bound we obtain the desired result and thereby the spectral gap is strictly positive.
 By Lemma~\ref{lem:MT} this implies that the mean infection time of the KCM is finite.

-Finally, by Theorem~\ref{th:exp:decay} for $q<\qct$ the mean infection time of bootstrap percolation is infinite, so Lemma~\ref{lem:MT} shows that in this regime the spectral gap is $0$ and the mean infection time of the KCM is infinite. \end{proof}
+Finally, by Theorem~\ref{th:exp:decay} for $q<\qct$ the mean infection time of BP is infinite, so Lemma~\ref{lem:MT} shows that in this regime the spectral gap is $0$ and the mean infection time of the KCM is infinite. \end{proof}